Jump to a section:

 The Ateneum is the biggest art museum in Finland and the home of Finnish art.
 It houses works from the Finnish National Gallery’s collections, which all Finns own together.

-In addition to its permanent collections exhibition, the Ateneum hosts temporary exhibitions.
+In addition to the permanent exhibition A question of time, the Ateneum hosts temporary exhibitions.
 At the Ateneum, you will always find old favourites and new experiences.

 Free entrance for visitors under 18 years old